BBC Children in Need Main Grants

 The work they fund will take place within the UK and will be for the benefit of children and young people provided they are aged 18 years or younger.
 Applicants should be constituted, not-for-profit organisations and charities from any part of the UK.
 Their grants reach local communities throughout the UK - from Shetland to the Scillies; from Belfast to Barry Island.

 The Main Grants Programme is for applications over £10,000 a year for up to three years.
-The next Grant application deadline is 4 May 2020 for a decision by August 2020.
+The next Grant application deadline is 12 April 2021 for a decision by end of July 2021.

 If your initial application is invited to the next stage you will need to complete a full application form.
 You will hear whether you have been invited to do this a couple of weeks after you have submitted your initial application and you will have a month to complete a full application to be considered in the next round.
 You will need to be available in the month after you submit your full application for a telephone assessment.
 Your referee will also need to be available during this time to provide a reference.